Robert North

 Filed under North, Robert, Top Lawyers

-Among Robert North’s many distinctions include being selected as an H Texas Top Lawyer in Real Estate for 2014–2017, as well as being named to the Texas Rising Stars list from 2015-2017.
+Among Robert North’s many distinctions include being selected as an H Texas Top Lawyer in Real Estate for 2014–2019, as well as being named to the Super Lawyers Texas Rising Stars list from 2015-2017.

 North Law, P.C.